-- During construction, a double silt fence along the downslope of the excavation, one at the base of the limits of excavation and one at the edge of the soil stabilization wall will be implemented. - We will be utilizing the detention tank to deal with any silty water that accumulates. - If we are able to get an easement along the northern property to drain into the city main in 80th ave SE, and if necessary, we will bring in a temporary holding tank. - The drainage improvements proposed for the development include: - Perforated subsurface foundation drains for structures and retaining walls to collect subsurface flows - Stormwater runoff of pollution generating impervious area associated with the driveways, as well as the downspouts due to location, will be conveyed to a detention tank prior to being pumped up to 81st Ave SE
+• During construction, a double silt fence along the downslope of the excavation and one at the base of the limits of excavation will be implemented per the approved erosion control plans associated with permit 1907-17

+- Protection fencing to be located at the eastern side of the public sewer line. - The drainage improvements proposed for the development include: - Perforated subsurface foundation drains for structures and retaining walls to collect subsurface flows - Stormwater runoff of pollution generating impervious area associated with the driveways, as well as the downspouts due to location, will be routed to the subsurface drainage system before being discharged to the lake.